 Celestron sells a carrying case for use with the 6SE, which we would highly recommend buying if you plan on flying with it, or you can put something together yourself out of any good pluck-foam case.
 The tripod can be checked in luggage, and the scope and mount can be carried on in their case.

 Tips on Choosing & Using a Portable Travel Telescope

 - Flying?
 Don’t Check Your Telescope!

-If you’re taking your telescope to a dark site, you’ll probably want to spend most of your time observing deep-sky objects, which necessitates larger aperture.
+If you’re taking your telescope to a dark site, you’ll probably want to spend most of your time observing deep-sky objects, which necessitates a larger aperture.
 However, don’t buy such a big telescope that you have to ship it ahead to your destination – or worse still, check it in luggage.

 - You Get What You Pay For

-The more money you spend, the less fragile and inexpensive components your travel telescope will have.
+The more money you spend, the fewer fragile and inexpensive components your travel telescope will have.
 In a remote location without access to a hardware store or your backup accessories, this could mean the difference between using your telescope or not.

 Flying with a telescope is pretty much bound to be an infuriating, or at least stressful, process.
 Expect to get stopped in line at security.
 Always keep some sort of documentation with your telescope in case you’re questioned.
 We also don’t recommend checking your optical tube assembly in luggage, as it is very likely it will be dropped and smashed to pieces; mounts and tripods are more resilient and are usually safe in checked baggage, however.